 We define programmatic media buying as the act of bidding on an advertising inventory source AND bidding in real time.
 Each one of these points is vital to understanding the programmatic media buying process.

 Bidding on an advertising inventory source

-When a consumer loads a web page with an available space for an ad impression, the publisher of the page puts up the ad impression for auction in an ad marketplace.
+When a consumer loads a web page with available space for an ad impression, the publisher of the page puts up the ad impression for auction in an ad marketplace.
 The ad marketplace then runs an auction among advertisers interested in the opportunity to serve an ad to that consumer.
-Dozens of advertisers may simultaneously compete in such an auction.
+Dozens of advertisers may simultaneously compete in such a sale.
 Ultimately, only one of them wins the auction and earns the right to serve an ad to the consumer.
-Best of all is that the process of advertising inventory auction happens within seconds of the website loading and doesn’t require anyone reviewing the auction in real-time.
+Best of all is that the process of advertising inventory auction happens within seconds of the website loading and doesn’t require anyone reviewing the sale in real-time.

 Bidding in Real Time (RTB)

-The true value of programmatic media buying for digital marketers is the ability to target their desired audience with digital media campaigns both quickly and efficiently.
+The real value of programmatic media buying for digital marketers is the ability to target their desired audience with digital media campaigns both quickly and efficiently.